 Accessity, formerly Accion serving Southern California, is an independent, 501(c)(3) non-profit organization that provides economic opportunity to entrepreneurs through access to small business loans and a community of support and resources.
-Accessity's mission is to open doors of financial opportunity, primarily to entrepreneurs of color, women, and immigrant entrepreneurs so they can build prosperous businesses and livelihoods for themselves and their families, while also strengthening communities.
+As a Community Development Financial Institution and mission-based lender, Accessity's mission is to open doors of financial opportunity to those historically with less access to capital and business support: entrepreneurs of color, women, immigrant, and low-to-moderate income entrepreneurs, so they can build a prosperous business and livelihood for themselves and their families, while also strengthening our communities.
 (619) 795-7250 | accessity.org

 About Accessity

 Our Loan Program Services

-- Business loans ranging from \$300 to \$100,000 (start-up, expansion and COVID-19 relief and recovery)
+- Business loans ranging from \$300 to \$100,000 (start-up and expansion)

 - Free business assistance

 - Credit reporting and referrals to counseling services

 - Access to a resource library

 - Publicity/networking opportunities

 - Financing within approximately two weeks

 Where We Get Our Funding

 - Private donations

 - Grants from foundations, companies & government

 - Grants or low-interest loans from banks

 Why Microentrepreneurs Come to Us

-- ◆ Small loan size
+- Small loan size

 - Past credit challenges or no credit history

 - Start-up business (less than two years)

 - Language barriers

 - Limited financial records

 - Lack of collateral

 What Our Clients Use Loan Money For

-- ♦ COVID-19 relief and recovery

 - Equipment, inventory, and supplies

 - Renovations and business expansion

 - Basic working capital etc.

 Our Eligibility Requirements

-- Work/live in San Diego, Imperial, Riverside or San Bernardino counties
+- Work/live in Imperial, Los Angeles, Orange, Riverside, San Bernardino and San Diego counties

 - No bankruptcy in the past year

 - Must show the capacity to repay the loan

 - Must be 18 years of age

 - Business must be a legal activity

 - No outstanding liens or judgments

 - Must have documented business income (i.e. receipts, invoices)

-Our Historical Performance
+Our Historical Performance\

-- Total number of loans disbursed: More than 5,000
+- Total number of loans disbursed: More than 5,450

-- ◆ Total dollars disbursed: Over \$52 MM
+- Total dollars disbursed: Over \$65 MM

-- ◆ Low- to moderate-income and diverse-owned businesses 89%
+- Low- to moderate-income and diverse-owned businesses 89%

-- ♦ Jobs created and maintained per loan 2.5
+- Jobs created and maintained per loan 2.5

 - Repayment rate: 97%

 - Business survival rate: 94% of Accessity-funded businesses remained open 2-3 years after their loan